oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     In the `result` object:

     - Add the property `conversionProvenance` of type `analysisToolLogFileContents[]`, unique, optional.

+    NOTE: As a result of #130, the type of this property will change to `physicalLocation[]`.

 - [Issue #81](https://github.com/oasis-tcs/sarif-spec/issues/81): "Add 'open' as a result level"